-3. Advance copies of the licensee’s procedures applicable to which include the EQ program, procurement of qualified equipment, maintenance of qualified equipment, and any modifications to the plant that could affect qualified equipment.
+3. Advance copies of the licensee’s procedures applicable to EQ, which include the EQ program, procurement of qualified equipment, maintenance of qualified equipment, service life and maintaining qualified status of equipment and nonmetallic parts, and any modifications to the plant that could affect qualified equipment.

 4. Advance arrangements for plant walkdown to avoid unnecessary delays.